i2p/i2p.www/i2p2www/spec/tunnel-creation-ecies.rst

 using crypto primitives introduced by [ECIES-X25519]_.
 It is a portion of the overall proposal
 [Prop156]_ for converting routers from ElGamal to ECIES-X25519 keys.

+There are two versions specified.
+The first uses the existing build record size, for compatibility with ElGamal routers.
 This specification is implemented as of release 0.9.48.
+The second uses a smaller build record size, and may only be used with ECIES routers.
+This specification is implemented as of release 0.9.51.

 For the purposes of transitioning the network from ElGamal + AES256 to ECIES + ChaCha20, tunnels with mixed ElGamal and ECIES routers are necessary.
 Specifications for handling mixed tunnel hops are provided.
 No changes will be made to the format, processing, or encryption of ElGamal hops.
+This format maintains the same size for tunnel build records, as required for compatibility.

 ElGamal tunnel creators will generate ephemeral X25519 keypairs per-hop, and follow this spec for creating tunnels containing ECIES hops.

 This document specifies ECIES-X25519 Tunnel Building.
 For an overview of all changes required for ECIES routers, see proposal 156 [Prop156]_.
-For additional background on the development of this specification, see proposal 152 [Prop152]_.
+For additional background on the development of the long record specification, see proposal 152 [Prop152]_.

-This format maintains the same size for tunnel build records, as required for compatibility.
-Smaller build records and messages will be implemented later - see [Prop157]_.
+For additional background on the development of the short record specification, see proposal 157 [Prop157]_.

 Cryptographic Primitives